GmbH & Co. KG – all information on the legal form

 9. Advantages, disadvantages, naming

-Limited Liability Company & Co.
-KG – Meaning
+Limited liability company & Co.
+KG – significance

 GmbH & Co.
 KG is an abbreviation and stands for Gesellschaft mit beschränkter Haftung & Compagnie Kommanditgesellschaft.
-It is a joint venture, similar to the limited partnership (KG).
+It is a joint venture, similar to a limited partnership (KG).

 The main difference is that in this case the general partner is a limited liability company and not a natural person.
-In contrast, the natural person who contributes the capital to the partnership is the limited partner (part-partner).
+In contrast, the natural person who contributes the company’s capital is the limited partner (partial partner).

-As a result, two companies must be established: a GmbH and a GmbH & Co.
-KG, both of which must be registered as commercial companies in order to be able to operate legally.
+As a result, two companies must be founded: a GmbH and a GmbH & Co.
+KG, both of which must be registered as commercial companies in order to be legally active.
 Another option is to establish a UG & Co.
-KG, in which an Unternehmergesellschaft acts as the general partner.
+KG, in which an entrepreneurial company acts as the general partner.

 Composition – parties involved

-The terms “general partner” and “limited partner”, which refer to the different types of partners, are important in the context of the legal form.
+The terms “general partner” and “limited partner”, which refer to the different types of partners, are important in connection with the legal form.

 General partner: definition